 The Application is for a new microbial source of the enzyme phospholipase A_2 for use as a food processing aid.
 This microbial source is a genetically modified A. niger, which produces the enzyme phospholipase A_2 with the gene coding the phospholipase A_2 enzyme obtained from porcine pancreas.
-Phospholipase A_2 has also been isolated from snakes and bees and is a natural constituent of digestive pancreatic juice of humans (Haas et al, 1968; Rossiter, 1968; Johnson and McDermott, 1974).
+Phospholipase A_2 is a natural constituent of digestive pancreatic juice of humans (Haas et al, 1968; Rossiter, 1968; Johnson and McDermott, 1974).

-Phospholipase A2 from porcine pancreas has been used for the hydrolysis of egg-yolk for more than 25 years (Dutilh and Groger, 1981).
-Phospholipase A2 is also recognised as a normal constituent of wheat flour (Nolte et al., 1974).
+Phospholipase A_2 from porcine pancreas has been used for the hydrolysis of egg-yolk for more than 25 years (Dutilh and Groger, 1981).
+Phospholipase A_2 is also recognised as a normal constituent of wheat flour (Nolte et al., 1974).

-The reaction product lysolecithin (i.e. a glycerol backbone with the fatty acid at position two removed) is naturally present in egg-yolk5.
-The phospholipids that are the substrate of phospholipase A2 and the lysolecithin formed as the end product of hydrolysis of lecithin by phospholipase A2 are both also normal constituents of wheat flour (Eliasson and Larsson, 1993; Hargin and Morrison, 1980; Morrison et al., 1975; Clayton and Morrison, 1972).
-Lysolecithin formed by the action of phospholipase A2 on lecithin was affirmed as Generally Recognised As Safe (GRAS) in the USA in 1996 (21 C.F.R.
-184.1063).
+The reaction product lysolecithin (i.e. a glycerol backbone with the fatty acid at position two removed) is naturally present in egg-yolk6.
+The phospholipids that are the substrate of phospholipase A_2 and the lysolecithin formed as the end product of hydrolysis of lecithin by phospholipase A_2 are both also normal constituents of wheat flour (Eliasson and Larsson, 1993; Hargin and Morrison, 1980; Morrison et al., 1975; Clayton and Morrison, 1972).
+Lysolecithin formed by the action of phospholipase A_2 on lecithin was affirmed as Generally Recognised As Safe (GRAS) by the US FDA in 1996 (Code of Federal Regulations Title 21, section 184.1063).

-5 Encyclopaedia of Food Science, Food Technology and Nutrition, 1993.
+6 Encyclopaedia of Food Science, Food Technology and Nutrition, 1993.

 DSM provided information on the production of phospholipase A_2 from A. niger.
 The enzyme is produced by microbial fermentation under containment using food-grade raw materials.
-Once fermentation has been completed, the microbial biomass is killed off by addition of sodium benzoate (final concentration of 4.0 g/kg) at a broth temperature of 30 $^{\circ}$ C and pH 4.0.
+Once fermentation has been completed, the microbial biomass is killed off by addition of sodium benzoate (final concentration of 4.0 g/kg) at a broth temperature of 30 °C and pH 4.0.
 The microbial biomass is separated from the fermentation broth before the broth undergoes a purification and formulation process.
-The finished product, phospholipase A_2 is free from the production strain.
+The finished product, phospholipase A_2 , is free from the production strain.

-During production of the enzyme, $A.\ niger$ also produces other enzymes which it uses for the breakdown of nutrients and other cell material.
+During production of the enzyme, A. niger also produces other enzymes which it uses for the breakdown of nutrients and other cell material.
 Although phospholipase A_2 is produced in excess, the initial enzyme preparation will contain other enzymes such as glucoamylase, amylase and protease.
 These enzymes do not assist in the technological function of the phospholipase A_2 enzyme and, according to the Applicant, these are separated and removed from the phospholipase A_2 formulations (e.g. the two commercial products produced by the Applicant) by column chromatography or by simple filtration, centrifugation, polish or ultra-filtration.